SamDwarf/LocalDoc/README.md

 # LocalDoc

-Download a programmer doc in HTML format to work everywhere
+Download a programmer doc in HTML format to work everywhere and reducte the number of your web requests

 ---